 Melbourne Rare Book Week

 This UNESCO City of Literature’s love of the printed word gets turned up to 11 during Melbourne Rare Book Week.
 It’s a feast of free lectures, discussions, book launches, tours and workshops, plus the 47th Australian Antiquarian Book Fair.
-There’s something for every bookish taste and budget, from serious bibliophiles to little kids who will love the Classics Storytime library sessions.
-5-14 July.
+There’s something for every bookish taste and budget, from serious bibliophiles to little kids who’ll love the Classics Storytime library sessions.
+5 to 14 July.